exapsy/assembly-101/readme.md

 ## How do I compile it dammit?
 All you have to do is
 1. ### Install nasm
-  (it's an assempler - compiles assembly)
+  (it's an assembler - compiles assembly)
 ```bash
 sudo apt-get install asm
 ```